Skip to content

 Skeleton Point is 3 miles in.
 We got here at 7:20a, an hour and a half from when we started.

 This section of sunny switchbacks drops you another 1,200 feet closer to the bottom.
-It’s one of my favorite sections at this time of day.
+It’s one of my favorite sections at this time of the morning.

 A few more views to the West